mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Now that's unfair."

 "No, I get it.
 You want to be the one everyone remembers as their heroic savior.
-The man who thwarted the obscura and the evil Heikoans at the same time.
+The man who thwarted the obscura and the evil Heikoi at the same time.
 You think that's how people think of you.
 But you don't know that they all secretly fear you.
 Wish you were gone.
 All you'll be remembered as is the man who destroyed a city for his own self-righteousness," she raised her voice to an increasingly flustered Fajro.

 "You're being ridiculous.
 I wouldn't destroy a city.
 My legacy is written in steel."